Advertiser disclosure

 Determine your dependency status

-Knowing if you are an independent or dependent student prior to completing the FAFSA can help save you time because you will know which sections of the form to fill out.
-Additionally, it will allow you time to tell your parents or guardians that they will need to fill out the form as well.
+Knowing if you are an independent or dependent student prior to completing the FAFSA can help save you time because you know which sections of the form to fill out.
+Additionally, it allows you time to tell your parents or guardians that they need to fill out the form as well.

 Be aware of the December launch date!

 Now that you are well prepared to answer the FAFSA questions, make sure you do not miss the first day that the FAFSA is open!
-Remember, completing the FAFSA early will allow you to obtain financial aid first and ensure your chances are the best for receiving generous financial aid!
+Remember, completing the FAFSA early allows you to obtain financial aid first and ensure your chances are the best for receiving generous financial aid!

 Start your scholarship search